 Rachel Kaylie started in private practice in 1996.
 Her practice was based in Manhattan, New York.
 She began handling bankruptcy and personal injury.
 Also, she handled family law.
 Because she wanted to help children, she worked as a law guardian at the Family Court for the Children’s Law Center in Brooklyn.
 Following that, Ms. Kaylie went back to the private sector so she could handle personal injury cases as a litigation attorney.

 As a result of working for other firms for years, she started her own law firm.
 Consequently she can help her community.
 Above all, her goals are to provide quality representation.
 As a result she offers individualized attention.
 Most noteworthy, her legal services reflect the high standards she demands of herself and those in her practice.

 Education & Degrees

-Rachel Kaylie obtained her J.D. law degree in 1994 from the New England School of Law in Boston, and is admitted to practice law in the state and federal courts of New York, New Jersey, Connecticut, and Washington D.C.
-She earned her bachelor’s degree in 1990 from Brandeis University, with a major in Political Science and a minor in Spanish.
+With a J.D. law degree from the New England School of Law in Boston (1994) Rachel Kaylie was admitted to practice law in the state and federal courts of New York, New Jersey, Connecticut, and Washington D.C.
+Before that, she earned her bachelor’s degree in 1990 from Brandeis University, with a major in Political Science and a minor in Spanish.

 As a result of her community work, Ms. Kaylie belongs to many groups.
 First of all, she is a member of the Long Island Hispanic Chamber of Commerce.
 Also, she belongs to BNI.
 Likewise, she is a member of the Brandeis University Alumni Association.
 While mentoring law school students and younger attorneys, she helps them with substantive and procedural legal matters.
 Therefore she is involved in the business community while active in the legal community.